 Kerby Anderson provides a concise, biblical worldview perspective on the important topic of spiritual warfare.
 Every Christian needs to understand that our battle is against spiritual forces not against other humans, who need Christ.
 He gives us practical advice on understanding our spiritual weapons and applying them to take on the forces of Satan in this world.

 Lots of books have been written about spiritual warfare.
 Most of them share anecdotes and experiences of the authors or the people they to whom they have ministered.
-This week I merely want to answer the question, what is a biblical point of view on spiritual warfare?
+In this article I merely want to answer the question, what is a biblical point of view on spiritual warfare?
 (For more information on this topic, see Kerby Anderson, A Biblical Point of View on Spiritual Warfare (Eugene, OR: Harvest House, 2009).

 Spiritual warfare affects everyone.
 In fact, the day someone becomes a Christian, they are already involved in spiritual warfare.
 There is no place you can escape from this warfare.
 There are no “safe zones” or “secure bunkers” where you can hide.